Aalwattar/PhDworkspace/Offline_Scheduler/README.md

 -m DECIMAL_NUM
         Set the mutation rate to DECIMAL_NUM

+-n NAME
+        Use the algorithm NAME to perform mutation.
+Current options are: random
+            rotationally

 -p INTEGER
         Set the Population size to INTEGER individuals

+-r NAME
+        Use the algorithm NAME to perform replacement.
+Current options are: all
+            keep_best

+-s NAME
+        Use the algorithm NAME to perform selection.
+Current options are: random
+            tournament

 -t INTEGER
         Seed the random number generator with INTEGER